ucsecurityteam/openapi-rpc-node/README.md

   ```
 It provides a standard way to access secrets.

-Database cluster uri discovery credentials placeholders - __username__, __password__ is populated from here.
+Database cluster URI discovery credentials placeholders - __username__, __password__ is populated from here.
 Format to keep database access credentials is
 ```json
 {
   "mongodb": {